 Code Offense Description МО-В Personal Bag Policy Violation A violation of this policy occurs when a student is found to be carrying a backpack or other similar items into a classroom or specified area where backpacks are not allowed.
 1 MO-G Chewing Gum A violation occurs when a student is observed chewing gum.
-1 MO-E Eating or Drinking in Unauthorized Areas of Campus The consumption of food or beverages in areas of the school that are not designated for eating, such as classrooms or hallways 1 МО-Т Tardy to Class Failure to arrive on time for a scheduled class period.
+1 МО-Е Eating or Drinking in Unauthorized Areas of Campus The consumption of food or beverages in areas of the school that are not designated for eating, such as classrooms or hallways 1 МО-Т Tardy to Class Failure to arrive on time for a scheduled class period.
 1 MO-A Unnatural Hair Color or Body Art A violation occurs when a student is found to have unnatural hair coloring or any form of body art, including but not limited to temporary tattoos, marker paintings, etc., that is visible while on school premises or during school-related activities.
 1 MO-N Non-Engagement in the Learning Process A violation occurs when a student is observed sleeping in class, lacking in preparation, resistant to teacher feedback, and displaying apathy toward the presented material.
-1 MO-U Uniform Dress Code Policy Violation, Correctable A violation of the Uniform Dress Code Policy occurs when a student is found to be dressed inappropriately or fails to comply with the Orlando Science High School uniform and dress code guidelines but can correct the violation.
-2 MO-Q Electronic Device Violation Willful Compliance Electronic Device Violation Clarks Corlando Science High School's Electronic Device Policy requires that confiscated personal electronic devices be picked up by a parent, guardian, or certified adult listed on the student's profile.
-While students can bring wireless communication devices to school, they must MO-D Disrespect Towards Fellow Students Conduct or behavior that lacks regard, civility, politeness, and/or courteous consideration towards a fellow student, including but not limited to insulting, name-calling, "roasting," or teasing.
+1 MO-U Uniform Dress Code Policy Violation, Correctable A violation of the Uniform Dress Code Policy occurs when a student is found to be dressed inappropriately or fails to comply with the Orlando Science School uniform and dress code guidelines but can correct the violation.
+2 MO-Q Electronic Device Violation Willful Compliance A violation occurs when a student is observed with a visible personal electronic device, such as a cellphone, headphones, tablet, or laptop, and willingly surrenders the device when school staff requests.
+Orlando Science School's Electronic Device Policy requires that confiscated personal electronic devices be picked up by a parent, guardian, or certified adult listed on the student's profile.
+While students can bring wireless communication devices to school, they must keep them out of sight and turned off during instructional hours.
+If a parent needs to contact their child during instructional hours, we kindly request they contact the front office.
+Please note that students bring devices to school at their own risk.
+2 MO-D Disrespect Towards Fellow Students Conduct or behavior that lacks regard, civility, politeness, and/or courteous consideration towards a fellow student, including but not limited to insulting, name-calling, "roasting," or teasing.
 2 МО-С Classroom Disruption Any act of misconduct that interferes with the orderly operation of the classroom, including but not limited to horseplaying, excessive or disruptive talking, throwing objects, verbal exchanges, or passing notes.
 3 МО-Н Hallway Disruption Any act of misconduct that interferes with the orderly operation of the academic hallways or causes a disturbance to other students or staff members, including but not limited to horseplaying, yelling, running, or banging on lockers and/or doors.
 3 MO-L Cafeteria Disruption Any act of misconduct that interferes with the orderly operation of the cafeteria or causes a disturbance to other students or staff members, including but not limited to horseplaying, throwing food or objects, yelling, or shouting, leaving the cafeteria without permission, entering the bathroom without permission, or leaving a mess.
+3

-3 МО-Р Profane, Obscene, or Abusive Language/ Materials The use of either oral or written language or gestures, which are disrespectful or socially unacceptable and are not directed at another person.
+МО-Р Profane, Obscene, or Abusive Language/ Materials The use of either oral or written language or gestures, which are disrespectful or socially unacceptable and are not directed at another person.
 This section does not include threatening or intimidating language.
-3
+3 ------ -- -- ---